 Now I’m ready for the next time Mr GG requests pumpkin gnocchi.
 Although he had three serves of this dish so I suspect the request may be a little while coming 😉

-So what do you think readers?
+What do you think readers?
 Is this something you would try?
 Where do you draw the line on requests?
 Personally I like a bit of bang for my time in the kitchen.
 I want to produce delicious dishes quickly!
 As delicious as it was… I probably won’t make it too often.